bradleynz/axmos-home-hub/README.md

 http://localhost:3000/slots/{slotId}/toggle
 http://localhost:3000/slots/{slotId}/undo

+## Supported devices
+* Dishwasher = 1,
+* GarageDoor = 2,
+* LivingRoomLights = 3

 this use the PUT method so you will need a body: for assign this maps to src/enums/supported-device.enum.ts:
 `{
   "supported_device": 2
 }`

-for toggle this maps to a true/false boolean its generic:
+for toggle this maps to a true/false boolean its generic will map to OPEN/CLOSE etc:
 `{
   "option": true
 }`